-ADA has a strong belief that to continuously provide services to our clients, we must maintain strategies and plans that will protect the interests of all of our stakeholders, including our clients, the staff members employed by our clients, as well as our key stakeholders, employees, suppliers and the communities in which we work.
+ADA has a strong belief that to provide services to our clients continuously, we must maintain strategies and plans that will protect the interests of all of our stakeholders, including our clients, the staff members employed by our clients, as well as our key stakeholders, employees, suppliers and the communities in which we work.

 SA8000 universally protects workers from being exploited and encourages ethical workplace practices worldwide.
-SA8000 provides a framework for assuring stakeholders that social accountability is being appropriately controlled by an organisations management.
+SA8000 provides a framework for assuring stakeholders that an organisations management is appropriately controlling social accountability.
 It addresses the following criteria; Child Labour, Forced Labour, Workplace Health & Safety, Freedom of Association and Right to Collective Bargaining, Discrimination, Discipline, Working Hours, Remuneration, and Management System for Human Resources.

 Certifications & Accreditation

 Words aren’t enough when it comes to critical issues such as ethical practices, social responsibility, environmental sustainability, compliance, quality and the behaviour of our overseas suppliers.